 Bunless burgers contain less fat (120 calories less on average), so a regular burger will have more fat than a recipe using lettuce .
 Some burger buns, especially those with sesame seeds, will contain extra fat.

 Low Carb Keto Burger Recipe - Absolutely Delicious

 This bunless burger recipe is perfect for any low-carb diet, piled high with lots of fresh veggies and a delicious sauce, all wrapped up snug inside crispy iceberg lettuce.

-This recipe is completely customizable; swap out veggies, add some cheese, cooked bacon, switch up the sauce - whichever way you go about it, the mouth-watering burger patty will tie all the flavors together.
+This recipe is completely customizable; swap out veggies, add some cheese and cooked bacon and switch up the sauce - whichever way you go about it, the mouth-watering burger patty will tie all the flavors together.